 Acknowledgements.
 Financial support by the French "Agence Nationale de la Recherche" is acknowledged (project DREAM, ANR-13-BS09-0001-01).
-This work benefited from support from institutes INSIS and INSU of CNRS.
-It has been supported by a grant from Labex OSUG@2020 (ANR10 LABEX56) and from INP-Grenoble and UJF in the frame of a proposal called "Grenoble Innovation Recherche AGIR".
+This work benefited from support from the INSIS and INSU institutes of CNRS.
+It was supported by a grant from Labex OSUG@2020 (ANR10 LABEX56) and from INP-Grenoble and UJF within the "Grenoble Innovation Recherche AGIR" proposal.
 Support from the imagery center IRIS of Grenoble-INP is acknowledged.
-MM benefited of a visitor research fellowship from WSL (Switzerland) in 2016-2017.
+Maurine Montagnat benefited from a visitor research fellowship from WSL (Switzerland) in 2016-2017.